 Norman entrepreneurs were not put off and were soon adding parrots, monkeys and colourful feathers to ships nearly filled with cotton and Brazilwood.

-The new land was soon named Brazil after of the magical plant that would make so much profit for Norman traders.
+The new land was soon named Brazil after of the magical plant that would make so much profit for European traders.
 The 40 day journey to Brazil was considerably cheaper for investors than the four months it took to sail to the Indies for a similar wood.

-Remarkable the people of Brazil enthusiastically helped their new trading partners fill their ships with Brazilwood.
+Remarkably the people of Brazil enthusiastically helped their new trading partners fill their ships with Brazilwood.
 Remarkable because the country had no draft animals; oxen, horses or donkeys to pull the heavy timber across rough land to the coast.
 As André Thevet, cosmographer to the King of France said:

 But Norman diplomacy went a lot further than trade and language.